 Usage-based pricing allows for paying for products depending on how people use or consume them.
 The customer can start at a low cost.
 Attracting more customers to this scheme means securing a monthly income.
 The price is directly tied to the value a customer receives.

-During the usage-based period, you can present your brand and other products to the customer.
+During the usage-based period, you can showcase your brand and other products to the customer.
 You can then build trust and nurture users to convert them into fully paying customers.

 Therefore, it makes perfect sense to promote usage-based pricing to your leads and then work towards upselling them to give the users more value while generating more revenue for your business.